 - Attends a Maintenance Field Day each year.
-These are held annually in each DEC district.
+These are held annually in each DPAW district.

 - Records the number of hours contributed (including travelling time) on a time-sheet which is submitted to the Foundation at the end of each quarter.

 Which section will I maintain if I volunteer?

 - The Volunteer Coordinator manages the allocation of sections and will assist you in the choice of an appropriate section from those available.